A Day in the Life of a Laika Studios Animator

 As a UO Cinema Studies alum, I was able to get my hands on a few originals my senior year, and even though I had no idea that I was handling almost $80K worth of craftsmanship, I was certainly startstruck.

 Being from Oregon, there is quite a substantial stop-motion filmmaking culture that is a little difficult not to be influenced by.
-Laika Studios, which is owned by Nike's Phil Knight (Uncle Phil) and run by his son Travis (who started out as an animator), is based right in the heart of Silicon Forest in Hillsboro, a city outside of Portland.
+Laika Studios, which is owned by Nike's Phil Knight (Uncle Phil) and run by his son Travis (who started out as an animator), is based right in the heart of Silicon Forest in Hillsboro, a suburb outside of Portland.

 A huge piece of that culture centers on accepting and appreciating the fact that filmmaking is about storytelling, which requires patience, imaginativeness, and a ton of that goopy, messy, childlike wonder.
 It's clear that Alderson, as well as Laika Studios as a whole, has all of that down.